mrnonny416/Django_PredictGrade_ML_Website/readme.md

 ---

-\*Developed as part of the Bachelor of Engineering curriculum, Computer Engineering,
+_Developed as part of the Bachelor of Engineering curriculum, Computer Engineering, RMUTL, Academic Year 2021._